Chaxwell/vscode-extension-symfonyYamlTranslationsResolver/README.md

-# Beta version (0.9.3)
+# Beta version (0.9.4)

-Now using an actual YAML parser, there are still improvements to be made. (eg. cache)
+Now using an actual YAML parser, there are still improvements to be made.

 # Todo

-- [ ] Add a breadcrumbs copy command
+- [ ] Add a breadcrumbs copy command (not possible, find another way)